MobilityDB/MobilitySpark/README.md

 ::: note 📝

-Please note that the examples provided in SparkMeos are for simple demonstration purposes only.
+Please note that the examples provided in MobilitySpark are for simple demonstration purposes only.
 They do not represent a full implementation of the MEOS functionality and should not be used as such.
 However, they do provide a good starting point for understanding how Spark interacts with MEOS.

 :::